 As a Driver:

-As a driver, I will not touch my I feel that I need to check it I w I will not transport passengers u I will not drive between 11:00p there is some special circumstat U will go the speed of traffic ar I will not allow anyone to bring I will not drive after drinking, s om and 5am until I am legal to do so, unless nce like Safe Rides or work.
-Ind will not drive with excessive speed.
-Ind or use alcohol or drugs in my vehicle.
+Every passenger riding with me will wear a As a driver, I will not touch my cell phone I feel that I need to check it I will pull over I will not transport passengers until I am le I will not drive between 11:00pm and 5am there is some special circumstance like Saf U will go the speed of traffic and will not of I will not allow anyone to bring or use alcomorphisms.
+I will call for a ride if I get into an unsafe stuck. e, or even look at it while driving.
+If r to a safe location first.
+Legal to do so.
+Legal to do so, unless fe Rides or work.
+Ledrive with excessive speed.
+Legal to do so, unless for the speed.
+Legal to do so,

 As a Passenger:

-that everyone else buckles up to I will say something to the driv conditions, driving recklessly, of I will not be a distraction to the look at something other than the anything stupid. er if the driver is going too fast for road
+I will buckle up in every vehicle in which I that everyone else buckles up too, or I will I will say something to the driver if the driconditions, driving recklessly, or using the I will not be a distraction to the driver by b look at something other than the road, or estupid.
+I will call for a ride if I get into an unsafe stuck. walk. ver is going too fast for road cir cellphone. being too loud, asking the driver to encouraging the driver to do anything

-Student & Parent/Guardian Sign Belo ow:
+Student & Parent/Guardian Sign Below:

 Student Date

 Parent/Guardian Date

 Parent/Guardian Date